trey-rosius/sam_appsync-stepfunctions/README.md

 `sam build`
 `sam deploy`

-Once deployment is successful, grab the step functions arn and proceed to testing in appsync
+Once deployment is successful,  proceed to testing in appsync

 ## Testing
 Sign in to your AWS console and search for appsync.
 Open up appsync and click on your newly deployed appsync project.